Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-In summary, Spherical CNNs inherit the rotation equivariance and stability to diffeomorphism property from spherical convolutional filters.
-These two properties explain how Spherical CNNs exploit the underlying spherical structure present in $3$-Data.
+Overall, Spherical CNNs inherit the stability to structure perturbations from spherical convolutional filters.
+This explains how Spherical CNNs exploit the underlying structure present in $3$D data and how they maintain performance under arbitrary perturbations close to rotations.

-\begin{remark} \normalfont Our results can be extended to any generic group $\mathsf{G}$ besides the rotation group $\SO3$.
-I.e., the group operation equivariance and the group diffeomorphism (close to group operations) stability shall apply to the group convolution \eqref{eq:groupConv}; hence, apply to the group convolutional neural network.
+\begin{remark} \normalfont The results can be extended to any generic group $\mathsf{G}$ besides the rotation group $\SO3$.
+I.e., the stability to general diffeomorphism perturbations applies to the group convolutional filter [cf. \eqref{eq:groupConv}]; hence, applies to the group convolutional neural network.
 Proofs of propositions and theorems can be carried out with similar processes, while the key step may be to find a suitable mathematical representation for the data structure of interest to perform theoretical analysis.
-For instance in the rotation group, the spherical coordinate system is utilized to describe 3-D data on the sphere, and the Euler parameterization is used to characterize the rotation group $\SO3$. \end{remark}
+In the rotation group $\SO3$, for instance, the spherical coordinate system is utilized to describe spherical signals and the Euler parameterization is used to characterize the rotation operation.